fmaguire/kmer_collisions_human_viral/README.md

     get_data.sh

-## Count K-mers
+## Compare K-mers

 Running Jellyfish on both references

 Default k-mer size in kraken2 is 35 (minimiser is 31) so running k-mer counting from k=25-45.

-Adjust parallelisation in script as you see fit (`-t` in `jellyfish` command and `-j` in parallel).

-Run:

-    kmer_counting.sh

-## Compare K-mer Count Hashes

-Using the K-mer Analysis Toolkit (KAT) compare all the viral vs human hashes for each k-mer size.
+The K-mer Analysis Toolkit (KAT) then compares the two hashes for each k-mer size and the hashes are removed to save space.
 Note: KAT can run jellyfish directly but given the difference in size between the genomes it was easier to separate this stage of the analysis.

+Adjust parallelisation in script as you see fit (`-t` in `jellyfish`)

 Run:

-    compare_kmer_hashes.sh
+    kmer_comparison.sh